|HANDSPAN VISUAL THEATRE

 The production was much anticipated for several reasons.
 It was the public debut for Handspan’s newly appointed Artistic Director, David Bell and Handspan Theatre's 20th anniversary year.
-Bell was keen to re-position the company and re-brand it as Handspan Visual Theatre.
+Bell was keen to re-position the company and re-branded it as Handspan Visual Theatre for his opening work.

 RAISED BY WOLVES was very ambitious and very complex.
 It was developed with Brisbane indie band Regurgitator, ARIA Award winners then riding a wave of popularity, also contemporary recording artist, Shinjuku Thief and Ben Cobham with his lighting company, Bluebottle.

 The production's title referenced the myth of Romulus and Remus, the twins who were suckled by a wolf as babies, and founded the Roman Empire.
 Thematically, however, it postulated the decline of civilisation and culture and claimed closer connections to Satyricon.
 Teenage runaways, born of a giant cockroach in a modern urban wasteland, were beset by not only their own confused realities but by tortuous dreams and nightmares.
 Shipping containers, plastic and metal, overhung by multiple TV screens and capitalised slogans made up their world.

 Its combination of actors, animated imagery, video projection, industrial machinery, large scale puppetry, live rock music and live video aimed to create a multi-focused experience for the audience.
 Shed 14 was huge and watchers trudged rather than promenaded through a vast clutter.

 Over 50 people worked on the project requiring a production budget of over $250,000 dollars – a pretty astronomical investment in Handspan’s terms.
 Production Manager Mykkel Minster described the project in detail in an interview with Mandy Jones in Showtime.
 (Scan of full article , opens in new window)

 Despite its ambitions and promises, RAISED BY WOLVES was not well received.
 'Multi-focussed' turned out to be 'un-focussed'.
 Audiences choked in the smoke of several pumping machines, got lost in the darkness or blinded by the lights, and deafened by the sound.